Experience 2030: the future of customer experience is… Now!

 How to provide excellent customer service in lockdown

 Digital services may be the key to delivering the level of customer service that consumers expect in 2020.
 This is especially relevant in a context where stores and workplaces have been closed due to national restrictions, and the public is being asked to stay at home.
 During the lockdown, it was no surprise that online retailers rose to one of the top three performing industries.
-They were able to meet customer needs that otherwise could not have been met without those online services.
-15% of consumers have become ‘digital adopters’; using digital services for the first time.
-Industries offering essential services such as healthcare organisations, grocery stores and education providers boasted the highest share of digital adopters.
+They were able to meet customer needs that otherwise could not have been completed without those online services.
+15% of consumers have become ‘digital adopters’, using digital services for the first time.
+Industries offering essential services, such as healthcare organisations, grocery stores and education providers, boasted the highest share of digital adopters.
 Another study found that more than four in ten consumers across Europe reported that they had purchased something online that they had only previously bought in-store.
-In order to provide the highest level of customer service, therefore, it is essential for brands to keep up with changing consumer behaviours, and meet the digital needs of the customer.
-This is especially as 70% of digital adopters plan to keep using digital services after lockdown ends.
+In order to provide the highest level of customer service, it is essential for brands to keep up with changing consumer behaviours and meet the digital needs of the customer.
+This is especially true as 70% of digital adopters plan to keep using digital services after the lockdown ends.

 How can digital services transform customer experience?

 “The challenge is not just about “being more digital”- Manuel Tönz, Customer Experience Advisor, SAS.
 To truly transform the customer experience, the digital infrastructure of a company needs to create personal experiences for the customer.
 A study by Accenture revealed that 75% of customers are more likely to buy from a brand that recognises them by name, knows their purchase history and recommends products based on past purchases.
 Furthermore, customers are comfortable with companies using their data to create this type of service.
 This is only possible with CRM to store and analyse customer data.